Life is a lot right now!

 School.
 Work.
 Family.
 Stress.
 Pressure.
 Expectations....

-The G.O.A.T.
-Youth Mental Health Expo is a day to slow down, show up, and connect with people and resources that actually get it.
+The Prince George’s County Health Department cordially invite you to The G.O.A.T.
+Youth Mental Health Expo, a day to slow down, show up, and connect with people and resources that actually get it.

 On Saturday, May 2, 2026, we’re taking over the MLK Center at Bowie State University and turning it into a space built for youth and families — with real conversations, real support, and real opportunities.